 Completing the beep test

-- The beep test, also known as a shuttle run, is the QFES fitness test.
+- The beep test, also known as the shuttle run, is a minimum requirement for application and used to determine a suitable level of fitness.
+This assessment is only available during the nominated application period.
 It is a pass/fail assessment, there is no merit in this assessment.
 You are NOT required to complete this assessment further than successful completion of Level 8.6 (attainment of level 8.7)

 - There are two options for completing the beep test: